About the Program

 Who Helps Students With the Fulbright at Puget Sound?

-Kelli is the Associate Director of Fellowships and Academic Advising.
-She can answer logistical questions about application procedures, deadlines, submitting letters of recommendation and other materials, etc. She can give you basic information on program guidelines and offer general advice on selecting a host country and contacting faculty at potential host institutions.
-Kelli can also offer you feedback on drafts of your personal statement and project proposal-particularly with an eye towards how you present yourself and your project as well as the practical (and political) feasibility of your project.
+Associate Director of Fellowships and Academic Advising.
+They can answer logistical questions about application procedures, deadlines, submitting letters of recommendation and other materials, etc. They can give you basic information on program guidelines and offer general advice on selecting a host country and contacting faculty at potential host institutions.
+They can also offer you feedback on drafts of your personal statement and project proposal-particularly with an eye towards how you present yourself and your project as well as the practical (and political) feasibility of your project.

 She is the Chair of the Graduate Fellowships Advisory Committee (GFAC).
 She can give you basic information on program guidelines and offer general advice on selecting a host country and contacting faculty at potential host institutions.

 Applicants should contact the Center for Writing, and Learning (Howarth 109 Phone x3404) and make an appointment for any editing assistance they need for their personal statements and project proposals.

-The Graduate Fellowships Advisory Committee (GFAC) evaluates student applications before they are submitted to the Institute of International Education (IIE).
+The Graduate Fellowships Committee (GFC) evaluates student applications before they are submitted to the Institute of International Education (IIE).
 The committee, at your campus